 This article is a primer on how to tabulate, organize, and document data for people who don’t have much experience with it.1 I will introduce you to some basic concepts and terms that are common to data work and data organization.
 Any examples will have an educational tint, but that’s just because I often work with educators.
-The framework sketched here will apply in most domains.
-I’ll assume spreadsheet software is the tool you will use for entering and organizing the data, because spreadsheets are widely available and familiar to most people.
+The framework sketched here will apply to most other kinds of data.
+I’ll assume spreadsheet software is the tool you will likely use for entering and organizing the data, because spreadsheets are widely available and familiar to most people.
 But, I want to warn you that problems can arise through the use of spreadsheets for data work.
-I won’t go into a lot of detail about those problems here, but following these guidelines will help to avoid many of them.2 So why Spreadsheets, then?
+I won’t go into a lot of detail about those problems here, and following these guidelines will help to avoid many of them.2 So why Spreadsheets, then?
 Because they’re easily available and familiar to most people, and that’s reason enough to start with them.
 What’s more, pretty much everything I say here applies regardless of the type of software you use for organizing your data.
 My plan is to touch on those issues that come up most often in conversations with clients about their data.
 But I do want to keep this short, so I can only cover a part of what you might want to know before you begin collecting and documenting data of your own.

 Spreadsheets and Tables

-Spreadsheets are familiar to almost everyone and so they make a convenient tool for entering and organizing your data.
-Two popular choices of spreadsheet programs are Microsoft Excel and Google Sheets.
-These have very similar capabilities, and it’s not my intention to compare them here.
-Either will get the job done and you should use whichever is most comfortable for you.
-But this post is not a tutorial on using those programs for summarization, graphing, analysis, or what-have-you.
-My focus here will be to sketch some best practices for entering, organizing, and documenting your data using a spreadsheet or a set of spreadsheet files.
+Spreadsheets are familiar to most people and so they make a convenient tool for organizing data.
+Two popular choices of spreadsheet programs are Microsoft Excel and Google Sheets, among others.
+All have very similar capabilities, and I’m not going to talk about their relative strengths and weaknesses.
+Either one will get the job done and you should use whichever is most comfortable for you.
+But this post is not a tutorial on using spreadsheet software for summarization, graphing, analysis, or what-have-you.
+My focus here is much more basic.
+I will sketch some best practices for organizing, entering, and documenting your data using spreadsheets.
 This is so that when the time comes to create summary tables or graphs, it can be done efficiently and confidently.
 You may be making those summaries in the spreadsheet program itself, or you might be shipping your data off to an analyst who will create summaries for you, perhaps along with other analyses.
 If you are farming out some aspects of your data work to others, it is especially important that your data be well-organized and well-documented.

 Each column in a table represents a field (also known as a variable).
-Each column should have a name at the top.
+Each column should have the name of the field at the top.
 Every item in a given column is the same type of thing.
 Every table will include at least a handful of fields, maybe quite a few.
 More later on thinking through what fields to include.
-Each row in a table correspondes to a record (also known as a case or observation).
+Each row in a table corresponds to a record (also known as a case or observation).
 A record is just a collection of fields (or variables).
-Because of the rectangular layout of a table, every record in a given table consists of exactly the same variables, although values of some variables may be missing for some records.
-Each record in a table will be about a particular person or thing (e.g., a student, a teacher, a school, a district), at one specific point in time.
+Because of the rectangular layout of a table, every record in a given table consists of exactly the same fields, although values of some fields may be missing for some records.
+Each record in a table will be about one particular person or thing (e.g., a student, a teacher, a school, a district), at one specific point in time.
 All the records in a table will be about the same kind of person or thing.

 Database software (Microsoft Access is one example) is an alternative to using a spreadsheet to store and organize your data.
-Generally speaking, database programs are more sophisticated tools for storing tabular data.
-However, they typically take more know-how to set up and use than a spreadsheet, and they are less familiar to most people.
-So, I’m not going to talk about them here, although a lot of what I say will still apply to using databases, especially parts about variable names and documentation of variables via codebooks.
+Database programs are more sophisticated tools for storing tabular data.
+However, they take more know-how to set up and use than a spreadsheet, and they are less familiar to most people.
+So, I’m not going to talk about them here, although a lot of what I say will still apply to using databases, especially parts about choosing field names and documentation of datasets via codebooks.

 Your data set has two important features.
-It’s structure is the way that it is physically laid out in a file.
-It’s semantics is the meaning of the data.
+Its structure is the way that it is physically laid out in a file.
+Its semantics is the meaning of the data.
 A data set should be laid out as a table (or set of tables).
 Each table is a collection of records (rows).
 Each row is a collection of fields (AKA variables), some fields contain quantitative values (numbers) some contain qualitative values (categories or labels), some will contain other kinds of values.
 Those fields correspond to the columns of your data table.
-Each column contains a specific kind of data, with a specific meaning and a specific name.
+Each variable/column contains a specific kind of data, with a specific meaning and a specific name.
 For example, all dates are dates, whether a birth date or the date a test is given.
 They are the same kind of data, but they mean different things.
 Their names should give an indication of both the type and the meaning of a field (e.g.,

 Kinds of Variables